linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/16 Exotic Options I.md

 # FIGURE I

-Illustration of a price path where the initial stock price is  $100 and the barrier is$ 75.
-At  $t = 0.5$ , the stock hits the barrier.
+Illustration of a price path where the initial stock price is  \$100 and the barrier is$ 75.
+At  $t = 0.5\$ , the stock hits the barrier.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/02abefd4-2dfe-4fd1-a4bc-6204fb633ac1/9cfcba039573d8c557471eddad99003f681669ed54b3d6c110d82f5a9afe13de.jpg)

 Stock Price ($)

 Figure 1 illustrates how a barrier option works.
-The stock price starts at around  $100, ends at$ 80, and hits the barrier of $75 about halfway through the year.
-If the option were a 95-strike down-and-in put, the option would knock in and pay $15 ($95 - $80) at expiration.
+The stock price starts at around  \$100, ends at\$ 80, and hits the barrier of \$75 about halfway through the year.
+If the option were a 95-strike down-and-in put, the option would knock in and pay $15 ($95 - \$80) at expiration.
 If the option were a down-and-out put, it would be worthless at expiration.
 If the option were a down-and-in call, it would knock in at 75 but still be worthless at expiration because the stock price is below the strike price.

 The important parity relation for barrier options is